 Once LWVUS has identified its legislative priorities, state and local Leagues are requested to act on those issues under guidance from LWVUS.
-Optimally, state and local Leagues should encourage members to contact their national legislators on key League national issues following LWVUS guidance.
-Lobbying in Washington is vitally important, but direct lobbying of members of Congress by constituents is often the key to persuading them to support the League's position.
-The conversations that League leaders and members have with their representative or senators can make the difference in how they vote.
+Optimally, state and local Leagues should encourage members to contact their national legislators or agency officials on key League national issues following LWVUS guidance.
+Lobbying in Washington is vitally important, but direct lobbying of members of Congress by constituents is often the key to persuading legislators or agency officials to support the League's position.
+The conversations that League leaders and members have with their representatives, senators, or the administration can make a difference in how they vote or govern.

 On key issues, LWVUS may call on League presidents to take state-specific actions before critical votes in Congress.
-LWV presidents also will receive sample messages for use on issues on which the organization is actively lobbying.

-Each state and local League president is expected to take whatever official action is requested in response to the requests.
+LWV presidents also will receive sample messages to use for issues on which the organization is actively lobbying.
+Each state and local League president is expected to take whatever official action is required in response to the requests.